-North Korea is yet to begin covid vaccinations as delays hamper U.N.-backed rollout
+North Korea has yet to begin coronavirus vaccinations as delays hamper U.N.-backed rollout

 Accepting vaccine shipments would signal a significant step toward reopening and a shift in its overall covid-19 strategy, experts say.

-“In order to receive vaccines from outside, North Korea will have to accept aid workers into the country but this could be a sensitive issue for the secretive country,” said Lee Sang-keun, researcher at Seoul’s Institute for National Security Strategy, which is affiliated with South Korea’s intelligence agency.
+“In order to receive vaccines from outside, North Korea will have to accept aid workers into the country but this could be a sensitive issue for the secretive country,” said Lee Sang-keun, a researcher at Seoul’s Institute for National Security Strategy, which is affiliated with South Korea’s intelligence agency.

-Lee said North Korea rejected AstraZeneca vaccines because of concerns over rare side effects.
+Lee said North Korea rejected British-Swedish AstraZeneca vaccines because of concerns over rare side effects.
 He added that the Chinese and Russian vaccines are now on North Korea’s radar, and that the regime has expressed interest in accepting vaccines from Moscow if the Russians would provide the doses at no charge.

 There are no signs that North Korean leader Kim Jong Un has been vaccinated, South Korean opposition lawmaker Ha Tae-keung told reporters in early July, after a briefing by intelligence officials.